cambridgeltl/hyperlex/README.md

 <h3> Contact </h3>

-<p>Please contact the first author (<a href="https://sites.google.com/site/ivanvulic/">Ivan Vuli&cacute;</a>) if you have any questions not addressed in the referenced papers and repo README files.</p>
+<p>Please contact the first author (<a href="https://sites.google.com/site/ivanvulic/">Ivan Vuli&cacute;</a>) if you have any questions not addressed in the referenced papers and the accompanying repo README files.</p>